geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 Through Transactional Web Feature Services (WFS-T) [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) allows creation, deletion, and updating of features.

 !!! warning
     By default editing functionalities are available only for MapStore2 ***Admin*** users.
-Other users can use these tools only if the **WFS-T capabilities** have been enabled in the configuration file of MapStore2.
-In any case, the user must have editing rights on the layer to edit it.
+Other users can use these tools only if explicitly configured in the plugin configuration (see the [APIs documentation](https://dev.mapstore2.geo-solutions.it/mapstore/docs/api/plugins#plugins.FeatureEditor) for more details).
+In any case, the user must have editing rights on the layer to edit it (see for example the [GeoServer Security Settings](https://docs.geoserver.org/stable/en/user/security/webadmin/data.html)).

 The **Editing** tools can be reached from the *Attribute Table* panel and they allow to edit only the layer which the table refers to.